simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2.md

 * **Eclipse**: Type Ctrl-Shift-O.
 21. Save your work.

+---
 **Part 6 - Create a `@Test` class**

 Anything we code, we should test.
 We will make a `@Test` class to ensure our Client object works as expected.

-22. Create a new Java file test class in src/test/java/com/example.
-Name the class `OpenAIClientTests.java`.
+22. Create a new  **client**  folder under `src/test/java/com/example`.
+Within this package create a new Java file called `OpenAIClientTests.java`.
+* The IDE should create an empty Java class definition for you.

 23. Alter the test class to include the `@SpringBootTest` annotation.
 Tell boot to run as a non-web application and 'openai' profile active like this:
 ```